andre-2112/Mesher/docs/Prompt - 4.md

 - Add "Rendering" as a display option. if unselected and mesh selected then display would only show the see through mesh. if selected (with wireframe deselected)then display would show the mesh with the default rendering options.
 - Start mesh with origin same as pc and provide a button to apply default mesh origin (which is lower left).
 - Increase side panel to 600px.
+- Test new UI and new functionality and make sure everything works.
+- Update gf AFTER all tests pass.

+##
+- Option to invert normals
+- Bounding box in blue and 4x thicker.
+- Display wireframe thickness back to the original thickness and then just doubled.
+(2x of the original thickness).
+- Make it so on-demand meshing is the default mode of operation. - unless the user invokes the viewr wiht a parameter for reading a directory with mesh files. so adjust the cli arguemnts as well.
+- Fix "origin reset" feature. it should be called simply "mesh origin" and entry fields for x, y, z. and a button on the side for apply. default values for x, y andz are for origin on the lower left. so initially the mesh will have the same origin as the point cloud and only after Apply being clicked is that the mesh origin will be changed.
+- Test everything and make sure it works.
+- Update documents for changes in cli and other possible new fearures.
+- create 2 SHORT user guide documents: 1 for the viewer and 1 for the mesher.
+- Update gh AFTER all tests pass.

 ##
 1 - in the optional enhanecements you mentioned #1 - add mesh repair algorithms for better watertight results.